 development as an educator

-1. Clinicians normally develop their interest in teaching and this must be reflected in a practical pathway.
+1. However, clinicians normally develop their interest in teaching and this must be reflected in a practical pathway.
 Summary of progression as an educator and professional development requirements:

 |Colleague Feedback||Intro to Med Ed||Med Ed Sup Cse||E-Learning||Postgraduate Certificate in Med Ed||PG Diploma and Masters in Med Ed|